pcaneill/cpp-skeleton/README.md

 ## Why?

-When working on small libs, or small personal projects, I don't want to worry about how I will build it.
-But I still want to have all my tools (coverage, ide, sanitizers ...).
-Moreover, if I take time to add a new cool feature on the build system, like for example, the possibility to use sanitizers, I want all my project to have that cool feature.

-This is here C++ skeleton comes in:
- * One Build System
- * That updates itself.
- * That can be use in many projects

-But lets not get head of ourself, I am not trying to rewrite everything from scratch.
-The idea is to have a "fixed project architecture" and autogenerate CMakeLists.txt files.
+Have a complete ready to go C/C++ for small and personal projects that can be easily updated in order to have all projects inherits from the new features.

 ## Features

+* Tests
+    - UnitTest with GoogleTest:
+         + CTest to run all the tests
+         + Executable copied directly in lib/test in order to easily use the binary with valgrind or filtering tests.

+* Static Analysis

+    - ClangAnalyzer

 * Sanitizers:

     - AdressSanitizer
     - MemorySanitizer
     - ThreadSanitizer
     - UndefinedBehaviorSanitizer

 * Coverage with lcov

-* IDE:
+* IDE features:
     - YouCompleteMe
     - rtags
     - ctags